JuD990/YTD/README.md

 # 🎥 YTD - YouTube Downloader (Video & Audio)

-**YTD** YTD is a user-friendly desktop application built with Python and PyQt5 that enables easy downloading of YouTube videos and audio.
+**YTD** is a user-friendly desktop application built with Python and PyQt5 that enables easy downloading of YouTube videos and audio.
 Leveraging the powerful yt-dlp library, it supports multiple video resolutions (720p, 1080p, 2160p) and high-quality MP3 audio extraction.
 Users can input multiple YouTube links, choose download folders, and monitor real-time progress within a sleek, dark-themed interface.
 The app also allows setting a default download directory for convenience and handles video-audio merging via ffmpeg.
 It is designed to simplify media downloading while providing clear feedback and a smooth user experience.

 ---

 ## 🚀 Features